ebrahimkhodadadi/SignalTrader/README.md

-# TelegramTrader
+# SignalTrader

-TelegramTrader is an automated trading bot that monitors Telegram channels for trading signals, parses them using advanced regex patterns, and executes trades on MetaTrader 5 terminals.
+SignalTrader is an automated trading bot that monitors messaging providers for trading signals, parses them using advanced regex patterns, and executes trades on MetaTrader 5 terminals.
 It supports risk management, position monitoring, and customizable trading strategies.

 ## 🌐 Language / زبان